kisaragi-hiu/parinfer-mode/README.md

 # Caveats

-`parinfer-mode` only works space-based indentation — tabs will always be replaced with spaces in indent state.
+`parinfer-mode` only works with space-based indentation — tabs will always be replaced with spaces in indent state.

 # License